 Let your imagination run wild with creative Rice Krispie treats

 Other than the fact that they look adorable, preparing and decorating seasonal Rice Krispie treats can provide hours of fun for you and your littles.
 Create reindeer with a dip in chocolate and the addition of pretzel antlers, make festive green wreaths, plump little snowmen (with choc-covered marshmallow hats and scarves made from fruit roll-ups), or even these jolly Santas.
 If you’re watching your family’s sugar intake, prep and decorate these healthy-ish Gingerbread Rice Krispie treats instead.

 Photo Credit: 5 Dinners 1 Hour

 Seeing a live stage performance of a classic holiday show like The Nutcracker has been a tradition some of us have held since our childhoods.
-While we can’t enjoy an in-person showing this year, there are professional ballet companies across the country streaming versions online.
+While many Nutcracker performances have returned to the stage and are performing live again this year, there are still professional ballet like the New York City Ballet and Moscow Ballet offering streaming versions online—which can be a great holiday option if you can't make it to the real deal.
 Make a night of it and get the family gussied up so it feels extra special, dim the lights, and gather to watch in the comfort of your living room.
 The grown ups can even pop some bubbles to make things extra festive.
-Not sure which dance company to watch?
-You’ll find listings and a guide to each company’s extra features here.

 Photo Credit: Company | Paul Kolnik |Playbill